SoulFireMage/Katiya_Starship/content/mathsummaries/Probability Theory_ Leverage Map.md

 > *Given consistent finite-dimensional distributions, there exists a stochastic process with those distributions.*

-**Why it matters:** This is how you construct stochastic processes.
+**Importance:** This is how you construct stochastic processes.
 Specify what (X_{t₁}, ..., X_{tₙ}) looks like for all finite collections of times; the theorem gives you the whole process on a suitable probability space.

 **The consistency condition:** Marginalizing over some coordinates gives the distribution for the remaining coordinates.